Extending Tax Cuts for the Wealthiest While Repealing Healthcare Law – A Morally Untenable Agenda

 Are we really willing, as a country, to assign a higher value to tax cuts for the wealthiest during economically difficult times than preventing the unnecessary loss of tens of thousands of American lives each year?

-Since taking back the House, the Republican leadership has discussed two of their priorities; extending the Bush tax cuts to all income classes including the wealthiest and repealing the healthcare law (or at least impeding its implementation through funding denial in the near term while seeking to oust the president) (ref).
+Since taking back the House in 2010, the Republican leadership has declared two priorities; extending the Bush tax cuts to all income classes including the wealthiest and repealing the healthcare law (or at least impeding its implementation through funding denial in the near term while seeking to oust the president) (ref).
 Extending tax cuts to the wealthiest, the class who least needs the benefit during these difficult economic times, would be funded by borrowing money at a time when the public is demanding deficit reduction.
-The healthcare law is projected to reduce deficits and prevents the loss of tens of thousands of American lives each year due to lack of insurance coverage.
+The healthcare law is projected to reduce deficits and prevents the loss of tens of thousands of American lives each year due to lack of access to essential care.

 The simultaneous declaration of these two priorities raises a serious moral issue not only for the Republican Party, but for our country as well.
 Without reasonable justification, a higher value is being assigned to providing benefits for the wealthiest than preventing the unnecessary loss of American lives.
 This is no small matter.
 It defines our values and is a statement of our national conscience.
 It should be a concern to every American, regardless of party affiliation.